mcgowent/Sprint-Challenge-Form-Management/README.md

 - [x] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
 - [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.

-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [X] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [X] Push commits: `git push origin <firstName-lastName>`.
-- [ ] Navigate to the BE folder in this repository (this is where your server is located) from the command line, install the dependencies, and run `yarn start` or `npm start` to spin up the server provided for you.
+- [X] Navigate to the BE folder in this repository (this is where your server is located) from the command line, install the dependencies, and run `yarn start` or `npm start` to spin up the server provided for you.
-- [ ] In the terminal, navigate back to the main folder, then into the `client` folder.
+- [X] In the terminal, navigate back to the main folder, then into the `client` folder.
-- [ ] Create your React app here.
+- [X] Create your React app here

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [X] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by merging the branch back into master.
+- [X] PM then will count the HW as done by merging the branch back into master.

 ## Minimum Viable Product